|

 by chance is some sprue/flashing on the lead it must be removed

-before insertion.
 Salty's is not responsible for cracked lure

 bodies due to improper assembly/care taken during assembly-these

-are kits..made on high precision cnc equipment but sometimes
+are kits.. made on high precision cnc equipment but sometimes

 assemble kits.
 Ya can't fit a square peg in a round hole :)